-- Measured in milligrams per liter rather than micrograms per liter. hh. - The listed freshwater criteria are based on un-ionized or total ammonia concentrations, while those for marine water are based on un-ionized ammonia concentrations.
+- Measured in milligrams per liter rather than micrograms per liter. hh. - The listed freshwater criteria are based on un-ionized or total ammonia concentrations, while those for marine water are based on un-ionized ammonia ii. concentrations.
 Tables for the conversion of total ammonia to un-ionized ammonia for freshwater can be found in the USEPA's Quality Criteria for Water, 1986.
 Criteria concentrations based on total ammonia for marine water can be found in USEPA Ambient Water Quality Criteria for Ammonia (Saltwater)-1989, EPA440/5-88-004, April 1989. - Criterion based on dissolved chloride in association with sodium.
-This criterion probably will not be adequately protective when the chloride is ii. associated with potassium, calcium, or magnesium, rather than sodium.
+This criterion probably will not be adequately protective when the chloride is 11. associated with potassium, calcium, or magnesium, rather than sodium.

 The criteria for cyanide is based on the weak acid dissociable method in the 19th Ed.
-Standard Methods for the Examination of Water and Wastewater, - kk.
-4500-CN I, and as revised (see footnote f, above). - The cyanide criteria are: 2.8 $\mu g/L$ chronic and 9.1 $\mu g/L$ acute and are applicable only to waters which are east of a line from Point Roberts to Lawrence Point, to Green Point to Deception Pass; and south from Deception Pass and of a line from Partridge Point to Point Wilson.
+Standard Methods for the Examination of Water and Wastewater, kk.

+The cyanide criteria are: $2.8 \ \mu g/L$ chronic and $9.1 \ \mu g/L$ acute and are applicable only to waters which are east of a line from Point Roberts to Lawrence Point, to Green Point to Deception Pass; and south from Deception Pass and of a line from Partridge Point to Point Wilson.
 The chronic criterion 11. applicable to the remainder of the marine waters is $1 \mu g/L$.

 mm.
-Acute criterion = $e^{[1.005(pH) - 5.450]}$
+Acute criterion = $e^{[1.005(pH) - 5.595]}$

 nn.
-Chronic criterion = $e^{[1.005(pH) - 6.155]}$
+Chronic criterion = $e^{[1.005(pH) - 6.299]}$ oo.

-oo.
 Freshwater chronic PFOS criteria: